• ABOUT US

 Europe Press Freedom Report: Situation in Georgia “deteriorated at an alarming rate” in 2025

-The situation of press freedom in Georgia sharply worsened in 2025, with the country recording a 78% increase in alerts compared to the previous year, based on the annual Europe Press Freedom Report presented by the Council of Europe’s Safety of Journalists Platform.
+The situation of press freedom in Georgia sharply worsened in 2025, with the country recording a 78% increase in alerts compared to the previous year, claims the annual Europe Press Freedom Report presented by the Council of Europe’s Safety of Journalists Platform.

 The report also points to arbitrary arrests of journalists.
 On November 3, 2025, Mediachecker journalist Ninia Kakabadze was detained on administrative charges of “blocking the road” while covering a rally.
 In October, Publika journalist Mamuka Mgaloblishvili was briefly detained on similar charges.